-- The Scheme is a registered legacy superannuation scheme, a type of managed investment scheme under the FMCA. - The Scheme is a 'defined contribution' scheme, which means that the benefits payable depend on contributions paid, returns on those contributions, and tax and fees deducted. - Offers pooled investments for the purpose of saving for retirement.
-During the reporting period, the Scheme comprised of one fund, with AMP being the manager of the Scheme.
-The fund is an AMP fund and closed to new investors.
-The Scheme does not include any third-party funds. - The investment objective of the Scheme is to provide investors with a fund that invests into a diversified portfolio of New Zealand equities that passively tracks the S&P/NZX 50 Index Gross with Imputation. - As manager of the Scheme, AMP is responsible for determining or approving the investment strategy, objectives and policy for the fund within the Scheme, including by setting relevant benchmark asset allocations and ranges.
-AMP then selects or approves one or more underlying funds that has adopted strategies, objectives and policy (including benchmark asset allocations and ranges) that provide the exposure required for the fund. - Under the FMCA, AMP is required to prepare a Statement of Investment Policy and Objectives for the Scheme, providing information to investors about the Scheme's strategy and is updated over time as required.
+- The Scheme is a registered legacy superannuation scheme, a type of managed investment scheme under the FMCA. - The Scheme is a 'defined contribution' scheme, which means that the benefits payable depend on contributions paid, returns on those contributions, and tax and fees deducted. - Offers pooled investments for the purpose of saving for retirement and gives investors access to a range of investments.
+During the reporting period, the Scheme comprised of 12 funds, with AMP being the manager of the Scheme.
+All funds are AMP funds and closed to new investors.
+As of 17 October 2024, during the reporting period, the Scheme does not include any third-party funds.

+- The investment objective is to provide investors with a range of funds that individually or in combination will enable investors to meet their short, medium or long-term investment objectives in a manner that is consistent with their own individual risk and return profiles.
+AMP aims to achieve this through the individual investment strategies and objectives for each fund.
+Investors can choose between AMP Diversified Funds and AMP Single Sector Funds, as identified in Appendix 5.1. - As manager of the Scheme, AMP is responsible for all funds within the Scheme.
+It is responsible for determining or approving the investment strategy, objectives and policy, including setting relevant benchmark asset allocations and ranges.
+AMP then selects or approves one or more underlying funds that has adopted strategies, objectives and policy (including benchmark asset allocations and ranges) that provide the exposure required for the funds. - Although the Scheme comprises of multiple funds, the assets of the funds in the Scheme comprise a single trust fund for tax purposes and a single managed investment scheme under the FMCA.

+Under the FMCA, AMP is required to prepare a Statement of Investment Policy and Objectives for the Scheme, providing information to investors about the Scheme's strategy and is updated over time as required.